 Changing the Discount Rate

-The Federal Reserve was founded in the aftermath of the Financial Panic of 1907 when many banks failed as a result of bank runs.
-As mentioned earlier, since banks make profits by lending out their deposits, no bank, can withstand a bank run.
+The Federal Reserve was founded in the aftermath of the Financial Panic of 1907, when many banks failed as a result of bank runs.
+As mentioned earlier, since banks make profits by lending out their deposits, no bank can withstand a bank run.
 As a result of the Panic, the Federal Reserve was founded to be the “lender of last resort.”
 In the event of a bank run, sound banks could borrow as much cash as they needed from the Fed’s discount “window” to cover the bank run.
 The interest rate banks pay for such loans is called the discount rate.
 They are so named because loans are made against the bank’s outstanding loans “at a discount” of their face value.
 Once depositors became convinced that the bank would be able to honor their withdrawals, they no longer had a reason to make a run on the bank.
 In short, the Federal Reserve was originally intended to provide credit passively, but in the years since its founding, the Fed has taken on a more active role with monetary policy.

 So, the third traditional method for conducting monetary policy is to raise or lower the discount rate.
 If the central bank raises the discount rate, then commercial banks will reduce their borrowing of reserves from the Fed, and instead call in loans to replace those reserves.
-Since fewer loans are available, the money supply falls and market interest rates rise.
-If the central bank lowers the discount rate it charges to banks, the process works in reverse.
+Since fewer loans are available, the money supply falls, and market interest rates rise.
+If the central bank lowers the discount rate it charges to banks, then the process works in reverse.

 The following video explains the impact of changes to the Fed’s discount rate.